 We stayed at the relatively new Motel One next to the Metro and tram stop Park.
-We have stayed at a number of Motel Ones in Germany, Amsterdam and London and have always had a good experience.
+We have stayed at several Motel Ones in Germany, Amsterdam and London and have always had a good experience.
 While the rooms are a little on the small side, clever design and good quality furnishings and mattresses make them quite comfortable.
 They are still normally larger than the average hotel room in London or New York.

 While the rooms are always similar, the reception come bar come breakfast area is normally themed to suit the location.
 Brussels has chosen a modern regal look, with huge pictures of the first King on the wall and large velvet-covered armchairs.

 Day 1: A weekend in Brussels with a child

 First stop: Take in the view at Place Poelaert

 After checking in and dumping our stuff at our hotel, we caught the tram to Place Poelaert and the Palais de Justice.
 There must have been some recent protests near the courts and barbed wire had obviously been used to restrict entry.
 In typically Belgian style, the barbed wire was still there, with no warning signs.
 (No, the barbed wire does not have to be on your “What to see and do in Brussels” list).

 The view from Place Poelaert is nice but unfortunately, the weather was not really conducive to good photos during our trip.
 Yes, that is the Atomium you can see in the background.

 I think the view from the top of the Music Instrument Museum is better as you get a better view of the Grand Place.
 If you ask nicely, they will let you in to visit the restaurant and take a few photos for free.